khaidarovs/slackbot/README.md

 ## Mood Messages
 This iteration finalized the mood messages feature This encompasses the following<br>
-1. Making sure send message is only implemented when the mood is negative
+1. Making sure send_message is only implemented when the mood is negative.
+For usability purposes, we are not sending a message when the NLP model classifies a message as positive or neutral.
+This has a tradeoff: It might be helpful to know what the NLP model is predicting the mood to be in a case where the NLP mood prediction is different from what the user intended it to be.
+This being said, the Sentiment Analyzer model in python's NLTK package is proven to have a high accuracy (90%+ on testing sets).
 2. Scheduling messages to send
 3. Firebase support for multiple channels <br>
 Unit tests for all three of these features have been added.
 However, there are